ditac/ditac.github.io/_posts/2020-12-30-career-advice.md

 4. How to run integration tests and the process for checking in a change.

-This can be done informally in small projects but writing it down will pay back dividends as time goes.
-Working with open-source projects with hundreds of contributors can give you a good understanding of how to do this well.
-Writing design documents takes time and you will have to justify the impact often.
-A good way to tackle this is to write the document each time a new engineer joins the team.
+This can be done informally in small projects but writing it down will pay back dividends.
+Looking at open-source projects with hundreds of contributors can give you a good understanding of how to do this well.
+Writing design documents takes time and you will have to justify the impact to others on your team.
+A good way to prioritize documentation is to improve it each time a new engineer joins the team.
 Instead of talking through the project with the engineer, share some written documents, take feedback and improve them.
-This scales really well as more engineers join.
+This scales well as more engineers join.

 There are also some components of a project that are prone to bugs.
 I have